Benefits of Walking After Eating: 3 Reasons to Love Post-Meal Walks

 You don’t have to be a victim to sleep coma or the lethargic feeling that comes with eating.

 Instead, put on your shoes, and go for a simple walk or stroll.
-It’s even better when you avoid poor diet in the first place.
+It’s even better when you avoid a poor diet and eating late at night in the first place.